diegoulloao/ioquake3-server-gcloud/README.md

 # 6. Erase server from Google Cloud

-To erease your server completely, run the following command:
+To erase your server completely, run the following command:

 ```bash
 ./q3s delete:remote